SyedYezdani/hello-world/README.md

 # hello-world
+Hello everyone,
-This is a basic starting to make a new respiratory file.
+I am Syed, this is a basic starting training I am doing to make a new respiratory file.